Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Results and Analysis

-Since $g$ is zero-initialized, $\|g\|$ can be understood as a scalar summary of how far the latent has moved from its origin, i.e. a proxy for the total accumulated perspective structure, though one that is agnostic to the direction of that accumulation.
-What matters in Fig.~\ref{fig5}(b), therefore, is not the absolute value of $\|g\|$ but the \textit{shape} of its trajectory: unbounded drift under rigid updating, stationarity under open updating, and growth-then-stabilization under adaptive self-modulation.
+Since $g$ is zero-initialized, $\|g\|$ can be understood as a scalar summary of how far the latent has moved from its origin, i.e. a proxy for the total accumulated perspective structure, though it may be agnostic to the direction of that accumulation.
+What matters in Fig.~\ref{fig:ablation}(b), therefore, is not the absolute value of $\|g\|$ but the \textit{shape} of its trajectory: unbounded drift under rigid updating, stationarity under open updating, and growth-then-stabilization under adaptive self-modulation.
 These three qualitatively distinct regimes confirm that \textbf{self-modulating plasticity defines a structurally different mode of latent dynamics}.
+The divergence of $\alpha$ under perturbation in panel (a) already suggests that plasticity carries history; the following analysis tests this directly under matched conditions.